How can we help you?

 Proper home care is essential to ensure the longevity of dental implants.
 Treat your implants like natural teeth:

-- Brush twice daily with a soft-bristled toothbrush.
+- Brush twice daily with a soft-bristle toothbrush.

 - Floss carefully around the implant.